UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 * This is typically continuous assignment or a netlist of gate models.
 * Components (usually written with a HDL ) can be instantiated and connected using gate level HDL
 * Data flow style HDL defines logical relationships.
 We often use *continuous assignment* which
+* For real synthesised logic, the output of combinational logic can produce spurious results until a stead-state has been reached.

 ## References